kubernetes/website/docs/concepts/cluster-administration/cluster-administration-overview.md

    offer a greater variety of choices.
  - Familiarize yourself with the [components](/docs/admin/cluster-components) needed to run a cluster.

 Note: Not all distros are actively maintained.
-Choose distros which have been tested a recent version of Kubernetes.
+Choose distros which have been tested with recent version of Kubernetes.

 If you are using a guide involving Salt, see [Configuring Kubernetes with Salt](/docs/admin/salt).